apiad/lovelaice/README.md

 - [x] Expand fragments of text
 - [x] Brainstorm ideas based on a fragment of text
 - [x] Explain a short phrase in context
-- [ ] Detect and change the tone of text
+- [x] Evaluate the tone, difficulty, audience, and sentiment of text
-- [ ] Detect and change the sentiment of text
+- [ ] Change the tone, difficulty, audience, and sentiment of text
 - [ ] Generate headings and titles

 ## Usage